NaszvadiG/cim-xa/README.md

 USE IDIORM ALONE OR IDIORM+PARIS?: <a href="http://j4mie.github.io/idiormandparis/">See the Idiorm and Paris story here</a>

-EXAMPLE CONTROLLER CODE USING IDIORM WITH SAVANT:
+SAMPLE CONTROLLER CODE USING IDIORM WITH SAVANT:

 require_once '/savant/Savant3.php';